andrewmcaleavey/ReliableTrendIndex/README.md

 #> The following objects are masked from 'package:base':
 #>
 #>     intersect, setdiff, setequal, union
+#> Loading required package: ggplot2
 #> Loading required package: magrittr
-#> Warning: package 'magrittr' was built under R version 4.0.5
 #>
 #> You loaded ReliableTrendIndex
-#> Think about your choices: would you rather develop a meaningful clinical test?
-#> Or is reliability really the best possible idea?
+#> Did you know that change scores are potentially misleading and
+#> end-state functioning is generally preferable as an evaluation of any treatment course?
 ```

 ### One person RCI